mindspore-lab/mindone/examples/kohya_sd_scripts/Limitations.md

 ### APIs - `create_network` and `create_network_from_weights`

 The two APIs are for lora network creation in training and inference scripts.
-Torch use create_network to initalize a LoRANetwork and call LoRANetwork.apply_to to replace the forward method as said above.
+Torch use create_network to initalize a `LoRANetwork` and call `LoRANetwork.apply_to` to replace the forward method as said above.
 MindSpore creates and replaces the modules in initailztion and no need to have the apply method.
-Similarly in inference, Torch creates the LoRANetwork for lora modules, called the LoRANetwork.merge_to for lora weights loading and merging.
+Similarly in inference, Torch creates the `LoRANetwork` first and call the `LoRANetwork.merge_to` for lora weights loading and merging.
 MindSpore directly loads and merges the weights to unet or text encoders by create_network_from_weights API, without any network creation.

 *Torch*